ad-freiburg/elevant/README.md

 where `<data_directory>` is the directory in which the required data files will be stored.
 What these data files are and how they are generated is explained in section [Get the Data](#get-the-data).
+Make sure you can read from and write to all directories that are being mounted as volumes from within the docker container.

 Unless otherwise noted, all the following commands should be run inside the docker container.